 - Safer Alternative

 You are not exposing yourself to toxic chemicals by using coffee grounds to dye your hair.
 Synthetic hair dyes contain harmful chemicals, such as APEs (alkylphenol ethoxylates) and PPD (phenylenediamine), which might irritate the scalp and damage your hair in the long run.
+It may even trigger allergic reactions and pigmentation.

 Studies show that hair dye products contain as many as 5,000 different chemicals, some of which are found to be carcinogenic in animal studies (1).
 Thus, coffee hair dye is a safe and natural alternative to these harmful ingredients.